Middle Eastern Studies (research) (MA)

 In order to successfully participate in this programme, you must be proficient in English.
 The following requirements apply:

-- IELTS: 7.0 (A minimum score of 6.5 is required for each of the four components)
+IELTS: 7.0 (A minimum score of 6.5 is required for each of the four components)

-- TOEFL: 100 (A minimum score of 22 is required for each of the four components)
+TOEFL: 100 (A minimum score of 22 is required for each of the four components)

-Please note: You do not have to submit proof of proficiency if you have completed your education in Canada (except French-taught programmes in Canada), USA, UK, Ireland, New Zealand or Australia, or when you hold an International Baccalaureate, or for Dutch students, if you have completed VWO level English or an English taught bachelor at a Dutch Research University.
+You do not have to submit an English proficiency test if you have completed your education in the USA, UK, Ireland, New Zealand, Australia, Canada (except French-taught programmes in Canada) Singapore, South-Africa or Malta; or if you have obtained an English-taught International Baccalaureate™; or if you have completed a Dutch VWO diploma or an English-taught bachelor at a Dutch research university.

 For detailed information, including exemption criteria and methods of submission, refer to English language proficiency.

 Please note that Leiden University does not offer a pre-master's programme for Middle Eastern Studies (research).